Emergency Caregiver (EC) Funding - AB 1811

 • The child or non-minor is placed in California.

-Children and non-minors that are not otherwise EA eligible are eligible for EC funding.
+Children and non-minors who are not otherwise EA eligible are eligible for EC funding.
 This includes:

 • Those who are undocumented or are non-qualified aliens,